outdreamer/build-a-cure/docs/ml/system_design_study_guide.md

 				- though synchronization can lead to deadlocks and negatively impact performance bc it requires acquiring/releasing locks
 			- A deadlock occurs in multithreaded applications when two or more threads are waiting for each other to release resources, causing all of them to be stuck indefinitely
 			- to prevent deadlocks, use mutual exclusion, resource holding, and circular waits

+- OS
+	- Disk (Physical Storage Device)
+		- A disk is a physical hardware device used to store data persistently, a disk doesn’t understand files or directories — only blocks of binary data.
+		- examples: Hard Disk Drive (HDD), Solid-State Drive (SSD), NVMe Drive, USB Flash Drive /dev/sda → first SATA/SCSI disk
+			/dev/nvme0n1 → first NVMe drive
+			/dev/mmcblk0 → eMMC (embedded flash)
+	- Device
+		- In Linux, a device is an abstraction provided by the kernel representing a physical or virtual hardware component.
+		- Every device (like a disk, keyboard, or network card) is represented as a file in /dev.
+		- Disk devices = block devices (because they read/write blocks of data).
+		- examples:
+			lsblk
+				# NAME   MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT
+				# sda      8:0    0  100G  0 disk
+				# ├─sda1   8:1    0   96G  0 part /
+				# └─sda2   8:2    0    4G  0 part [SWAP]
+	- Block
+		- A block is the smallest unit of data transfer between the OS and a block device (usually 512 bytes or 4 KB); if the disk is a book, each block is a page.
+		- The OS reads/writes entire blocks, not individual bytes.
+		- Blocks are identified by a block number (offset) and are managed by the block layer of the kernel. sudo blockdev getbsz /dev/sda
+		    	# -> 4096
+	- Partition
+		- A partition divides a single physical disk into multiple logical sections, where each section behaves like a separate disk.
+		- Partitions allow multiple operating systems or filesystems on one disk.
+		- examples:
+			/dev/sda1 → root filesystem (/)
+			/dev/sda2 → swap area
+			/dev/sda3 → home partition
+		- tools: fdisk, parted, lsblk
+			sudo fdisk -l /dev/sda
+	- Filesystem
+		- A filesystem defines how files and directories are organized and stored within a partition, adding structure and metadata on top of raw blocks.
+		- examples: ext4, xfs, btrfs, ntfs, fat32.
+		- a filesystem maps files to blocks on disk, tracks free/used space, does journaling (for crash recovery), handles permissions and metadata
+		- examples:
+			sudo mkfs.ext4 /dev/sda1   # Create filesystem
+			sudo fsck /dev/sda1        # Check/repair filesystem
+	- Volume
+		- A volume is a logical abstraction of storage space that may span multiple disks or partitions.
+		- volume types:
+			- Simple volume: one partition = one volume
+			- Logical volume (LVM): can span multiple disks
+			- RAID volume: combines multiple disks for redundancy/performance
+		- volumes are managed by:
+			- LVM (Logical Volume Manager): /dev/mapper/vgname-lvname
+			- mdadm for RAID
+		- examples:
+			sudo lvs
+				# LV   VG   Attr       LSize  Pool Origin Data%
+				# root vg0  -wi-ao-  50.00g
+	- Mount
+		- Mounting attaches a filesystem to the Linux directory tree, making its files accessible.
+		- Linux has a single unified directory hierarchy starting at /.
+		- You can mount disks or partitions anywhere (e.g., /mnt/data, /home, /boot).
+		- examples:
+			sudo mount /dev/sda1 /mnt
+			df -hT
+				# Filesystem     Type  Size  Used Avail Mounted on
+				# /dev/sda1      ext4   50G   10G   40G /mnt
+		- To persist mounts: edit /etc/fstab.
+	- Kernel
+		- The kernel is the core of the operating system that manages all hardware interactions — including disks, memory, CPUs, and I/O.
+		- the kernel manages storage components like device drivers (for disks, SSDs, RAID, etc.), provides the block device layer, implements VFS (Virtual File System) to unify filesystems, and handles syscalls like read(), write()
+		- The kernel is the “traffic controller” between user programs and hardware.
+		- examples:
+			- Shows the running kernel version uname -r

+	- User Space (Applications, Shell, File I/O commands, e.g. cp, cat, ls, vim, docker)
+		- System Calls
+			- Kernel (Device Drivers, Block Layer, Virtual File System (VFS))
+				- Filesystem (ext4, xfs, btrfs, etc.): Organizes files/directories over raw blocks
+					- Partition (/dev/sda1): Defined in partition table (MBR/GPT format)
+						- Disk Device (/dev/sda, /dev/nvme0n1): Physical hardware
+							- Physical Media (HDD, SSD, NVMe, RAID)

+		- A user program writes a file, the filesystem decides which blocks on a partition to store it, the kernel’s block device driver translates that into hardware commands, the disk stores those bytes on the physical media.

 - networks